 Average highs of 19°C in the summer

-Situated along the River Strule, Omagh has something for everyone and is a great destination for those looking for a stay in Northern Ireland that’s off the beaten path.
-Fantastic traditional pubs, access to some of the area’s most beautiful natural sites, and a fascinating arts scene makes it well worth a short stay.
+Situated along the River Strule, Omagh has something for everyone.
+It’s a great destination for those looking for a stay in Northern Ireland that’s off the beaten path.
+Fantastic traditional pubs, beautiful natural sites, and a fascinating arts scene makes it well worth a short stay.

 For those who love a dose of retail therapy, the town centre is packed with independent gift shops and clothing boutiques.
-Be sure to visit the Strule Arts Centre to see both local and international artists’ work on display, and families will love the Ulster American Folk Park — offering a true insight into the lives of the Irish diaspora in the USA.
+Be sure to visit the Strule Arts Centre to see both local and international artists’ work on display.
+Families will love the Ulster American Folk Park — offering a true insight into the lives of the Irish diaspora in the USA.

 UK Hidden Gems

 Of course, you don’t have to travel far to find your perfect holiday.
 Although the weather may be unpredictable, taking a break in Britain can also have its upsides.
-As well as not having to bother changing currency or learn phrases in a new language, it’s also an opportunity to reconnect with your heritage and see the beauty in the place that we call home.
+There’s no need to change currency or learn phrases in a new language.
+It’s also an opportunity to reconnect with your heritage and see the beauty in the place that we call home.